janroeNabepero/TIL-HTTP-Cookies/HTTP Cookies weekly study.md

 (3) First-Party Cookies - used by online shopping sites, without it, the site would NOT remember previous items in shopping cart and would treat every item added as a new transaction
 (4) Third-Party Cookies - generated when a user clicks an ad on a website they are visiting, the cookie associates user traffic with the site that showed the ad

+Nov 4, 2021
+・ Protecting online privacy: (1) Check browser’s privacy and security settings.
+Change browser’s cookie policies to meet preferred level of privacy.
+Take note that cookies make it easier to access certain features on different websites.

+Nov 5, 2021
+・ Protecting online privacy: (2 ) Browse on Incognito mode.
+Most modern browsers provide a feature to browse the internet without any cookies.
+In this regard, when browsing, existing persistent cookies will not be used.
+Additionally, any persistent cookies created while browsing will be instantly deleted upon closing the browser.